nalin-dhiman/Flow-concentration-and-structural-fragility-in-spatially-embedded-directed-networks/Flow concentration/README_reproduce.md

 6. Alternatively, just run `bash reproducibility/run_all.sh` to execute the whole pipeline at once.

 ## Important Note
-Before running, you must ensure the primary dataset (`nodes.parquet`, `edges.parquet`, `targets_fixed.parquet`) is available in the `data/` folder, as they were excluded from this minimized archive due to file size constraints.
+Before running, you must ensure the primary dataset (`nodes.parquet`, `edges.parquet`, `targets_fixed.parquet`) is available in the `data/` folder, as they were excluded from this minimised archive due to file size constraints.
+As these files are very large, you have to process them through the entire original flyEM dataset.
+You must use HPC for this.